Our bodies are beautifully complex. For every rule, there seems to be an exception. So what about ovulation? Can you ovulate twice in a month?

 LH works closely with another hormone called the follicle-stimulating hormone (FSH).

-Between about Day 6 and Day 14, your eggs mature within little fluid-filled sacs called follicles.
+Between about Day 6 and Day 14, your eggs mature within little fluid-filled sacs in the ovary called follicles.

 Once an egg is released, it heads off down your fallopian tube, where it hangs out for something between twelve and 24 hours.